-When it comes to customers, businesses know that listening — to the pluses and minuses — is critical to retaining buyers and propelling growth.
-When it comes to employees, the same holds true.
-Employees want to be heard as much as clients, and listening to what they have to say may be more than an eye-opening experience.
+When it comes to customers, businesses know that listening is critical to retaining buyers and propelling growth.
+When it comes to employee feedback, the same holds true.
+Employees want to be heard as much as clients do.
+And listening to what they have to say may be more than an eye-opening experience.
 In fact, a company’s thoughtful employee listening practices could lead to increased employee engagement, progress, innovation, and overall success.

 Leadership’s failure to listen to their workforce can result in lost talent.
 Furthermore, employee recruitment and retraining costs are high and tangible.
-The cost in lost revenue, lowered morale, and productivity is more challenging to measure, but just as significant.
+The cost in diminishing morale and productivity is more challenging to measure but can be just as significant.
 It may be worth considering your company’s current investments in the employee feedback process.

 The real benefit of listening